Christianalamassi/First-js-project/README.md

 ### Unfixed Bugs
 - In the end of the score area will show you just 14 points instead 15 points.
 - The Click sound isn't available without volume control but isn't loud.
-Also is sowler then the click.
+Also is slower than the click action.

 ## Deployment